 In later life, George was also treated at Kew for periods of mental and physical ill health resulting in his life and achievements being almost entirely eclipsed by the story of his still poorly understood 'madness'.

-To celebrate the achievements of this remarkable King — and explore his often cruel treatment at the hands of his doctors at Kew — a new display for 2021 will consider the real man behind the much-peddled myth.
+Celebrating the achievements of this remarkable King — and exploring his often cruel treatment at the hands of his doctors at Kew — a new display for 2021 considered the real man behind the much-peddled myth.

-Bringing together objects which reveal his diverse interests, from his world-famous library to his fascination with the natural world, the exhibition aims to challenge what we think we know about this complex and brilliant man.
+Bringing together objects which revealed his diverse interests, from his world-famous library to his fascination with the natural world, the exhibition aimed to challenge what we think we know about this complex and brilliant man.

-Among the items on display will be notes made by George's doctors and instructions for the King's care written by his daughter, Princess Mary (pictured here).
+Among the items on display were notes made by George's doctors and instructions for the King's care written by his daughter, Princess Mary (pictured here).

-These will be contrasted with examples of the exquisite artworks he acquired for the Royal Collection and even a concert programme in his own hand, revealing his lesser-known passion for the arts.
+These were contrasted with examples of the exquisite artworks he acquired for the Royal Collection and even a concert programme in his own hand, revealing his lesser-known passion for the arts.

 King George III's waistcoat, 1819.
 This waistcoat was probably one of the last items of clothing the King wore before his death in January 1820.